PDBeurope/ccdutils/README.md

 ## Documentation
  Note that `sphinx` needs to be a part of the virtual environmnent, otherwise it cannot pick `rdkit` module. `sphinx_rtd_theme` is a theme providing nice `ReadtheDocs` mobile friendly style.

   * Generate *.rst files to be included as a part of the documentation.
 Inside the directory `pdbeccdutils/doc` run the following commands to generate documentation.

   Use the following to generate initial markup files to be used by sphinx.
-  This needs to be used when other package but `core`, `utils` and `helpers` is implemented
+  This needs to be used when other package but `core`, `utils` and `helpers` is implemented.

   ```
   sphinx-apidoc -f -o /path/to/output/dir ../pdbeccdutils/